-Income of capital is taxed at flat rates.
+Income from capital is taxed at flat rates.

 In principle, dividends are taxed at a flat rate of 30 per cent, whatever the amount of dividends earned.
 Belgium does not grant a credit for foreign withholding tax.
-The foreign withholding tax can only be deducted from the gross dividend to determine the taxable basis in Belgium.
+The foreign withholding tax can only be deducted from the gross dividend to determine the taxable basis.
 Upon fulfilment of conditions and deadlines, dividends can be taxed at a flat rate of 15 per cent.
 Dividends received upon the liquidation of a company qualify for a flat tax rate of 10 per cent if conditions are met.

-As for dividends, the basic tax rate for interest income is a flat rate of 30 per cent.
+The basic tax rate for interest income is a flat rate of 30 per cent.
 Interest income from savings accounts within the European Economic Area (EEA) can qualify for a lower rate of 15 per cent if conditions are met.

-Income of professional activities and pensions are taxed at progressive rates up to 50 per cent.
+Income from professional activities and pensions is taxed at progressive rates up to 50 per cent.
 The basic rates can be increased with surcharges up to approximately 53.5 per cent.